10 Best Banks for Small Business in California 2023

 You should always consider a local bank for your small business, especially if you already have a personal relationship with that bank.
 You are more likely to get one-on-one attention, interest rate discounts, and other perks by opening an account with a local bank.

-However, if your local bank doesn’t meet your business needs, then national banks with local branch offices can fulfill your needs while providing the same hometown perks of a local bank.
+However, if your local bank doesn’t meet your business needs, then national banks with local branch offices can fulfill your needs while providing the same hometown perks as a local bank.

-The requirements for opening a business bank account in California are generally the same as in any other state.
+The requirements for opening a business bank account in California are similar to any other state.
 Each state has local requirements that you must follow during the formation of your business, such as tax registration, a general business license, and additional regulatory licenses or permits.
-The specific documents required will vary depending on the organization type of your business.
+The specific documents required vary depending on your business entity type.

-You can open an account without an employer identification number (EIN) in California, but it isn’t recommended.
-If you are a sole proprietor or your business is organized as a single-member limited liability company (LLC), you can use your Social Security number instead.
+You can open an account without an EIN in California, but it isn’t recommended.
+If you are a sole proprietor or your business is organized as a single-member limited liability company (LLC), you can use your social security number instead.
 If your business is organized in any other way, you must obtain an EIN before opening a business bank account.

 Bottom Line

-For business owners in California looking for a great bank for their company, the 10 banks highlighted in this buyer’s guide can provide you with the products and services to help your business thrive.
-There are also additional banks listed in each economic region if you would like to consider an alternative.
+For business owners in California seeking a great bank for their company, the nine banks and four fintechs highlighted in this buyer’s guide can provide you with the products and services to help your business thrive.
 Find a bank that offers the services you need and allows your business to expand.
-Also, consider where the physical locations are if you need to bank in person regularly.
+Also, check the physical branch locations if you need to bank in person regularly.